zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics V - Multiple or Vector-valued Random Variables.md

 The covariance can be normalized to get a <font color=gree>correlation coefficient</font>:

 $$\rho_{XY} = \frac{\sigma_{XY}}{\sigma_X\sigma_Y}$$
 This is invariant to scale and location, and is always in $[-1,1]$.
-To show the latter, use the
+To show the latter, use the [[Econometrics VI - Inequalities and Important Results#Cauchy-Bunyakovsky-Schwarz Inequality]].

 ```ad-warning